building in Thailand

 If a job pays more than THB80,000 a month, the employer may have to extend their search outside of Thailand.
 Finding a job from your home country for less money is possible but less common.

-A friend of mine who recruits for a multinational hospitality and eCommerce company said this question gives them a clear idea of a candidate’s purpose for applying.
+Also, another friend of mine who recruits for a multinational hospitality and eCommerce company said they normally ask questions like, “Why are you considering a job in Thailand?”
+This gives them a clearer idea of the candidate’s purpose for applying.

 We never consider candidates who aren’t here yet.”